 - Method II—Measurement of large globule content by Light Obscuration (LO) or Extinction Method

 Method I-1 is primarily of interest for Malvern Zetasizer users.
-Yes, your Zetasizer Nano can perform measurements as described in detail in Method I(1) DLS .There are some minor variations to the procedure stated in that USP method, however these still fall within the definition and allowances of the USP guidance:
+Yes, your Zetasizer Nano can perform measurements as described in detail in Method I(1) DLS .There are some minor variations to the procedure stated in that USP method.
+However these still fall within the definition and allowances of the USP guidance:

 d) the postulated Standard Preparation is essentially demonstrated and documented in the IQ/OQ Performance Qualification.

-The intensity-weighted mean droplet diameter (MDD) in USP729 is the z-average or cumulant mean size directly obtained from the correlation function in the Malvern DTS software.
+The intensity-weighted mean droplet diameter (MDD) in USP729 is the z-average or cumulant mean size.
+The z-average size comes directly from the correlation function in the Malvern DTS software.
 For lipid injectable emulsions, this parameter must be less than 500 nm diameter.
 In a research environment, the intensity particle size distribution (PSD) may be transposed to a volume size distribution – for liposomes, a refractive index value of 1.45 and absorption value of 0.001 is typical – which may then provide an additional route to PFAT5, the volume-weighted percentage of fat droplets larger than 5000 nm diameter.

 NB: Method I-2 is relevant for laser diffraction, i.e. the Mastersizer (and is the domain of USP <429> LIGHT DIFFRACTION MEASUREMENT OF PARTICLE SIZE)